-Cell Free DNA testing - This test can be used to determine chromosomal problems and the sex of the baby at an early age.
+Non-invasive Prenatal Testing (NIPT) - This test can be used to determine chromosomal problems and the sex of the baby at an early age.
 It is recommended for certain high risk populations only and may not be covered by insurance if these high risk problems are not present.
+To be done after 10 weeks.